corda/bootcamp-cordapp/README.md

 today's bootcamp.
 Our CorDapp will allow a token to be issued onto the ledger.

 We'll take a test-driven approach.
-You'll know your CorDapp is working when it passes both sets of tests defined in `src/test/kotlin/bootcamp`.
+You'll know your CorDapp is working when it passes both sets of tests defined in `src/test/java/java_bootcamp`.

 ## Links to useful resources

-This project contains two sets of example state and contract implementations:
+This project contains example state, contract and flow implementations:

+* `src/main/java/java_examples/IAmAState`
+* `src/main/java/java_examples/IAmAlsoAState`
-* `src/main/kotlin/examples/ExampleStates.kt`
+* `src/main/java/java_examples/IAmAContract`
-* `src/main/kotlin/examples/ExampleContract.kt`
+* `src/main/java/java_examples/IAmAFlowPair`

 There are also several web resources that you will likely find useful for this
 bootcamp:

 * Key Concepts docs (`docs.corda.net/key-concepts.html`)